Wildlife

 Prairie Rattlesnake, Crotalus viridis.

 It eats mice, small mammals, birds, and lizards.
-Because this snake is venomous, give it plenty of room and do not handle it.

 Key detailWhat to look for